Dock connector: Portable Digital Media Interface (PDMI)

 The Portable Digital Media Interface (PDMI) is a 30-pin interconnection standard for portable media players.
 It was developed by the Consumer Electronics Association as ANSI/CEA-2017-A, Common Interconnection for Portable Media Players in February 2010.
 The standard was developed with the input or support of over fifty consumer electronics companies worldwide.

 Sony WM-PORT

 The WM-PORT is a 22-pin dock connector from Sony, used for the majority of Walkman digital media players since 2006.
 It provides a data and power connection including to peripherals.

+Since the release of Walkman NW-A100 series in 2019, no new players have been released featuring the WM-PORT connector and instead use industry standard USB-C.